 Day 02:Day in Kathmandu.
-Visit Swoyambhunath, Bouddhanath, Patan.
+Visit Swoyambhunath, Bouddhanath, Patan and Yampi Mahavihar.
 Overnight at Hotel

 Day 05:Fly to Jomsom airport and drive to Muktinath.
 Drive back to Jomsom for overnight

 Day 06:Fly back Pokhara from Jomsom and to Kathmandu.
-Overnight at Hotel
+Drive to Dhulikhel and overnight at Hotel

-Day 07:Drive to Timal and to Namobuddha visit Thrangu Tashi Monastery and drive back to Kathmandu
+Day 07:Drive to Timal Guru Rinpoche cave and to Namobuddha to visit Thrangu Tashi Monastery.
+Overnight in Namobuddha

 Activities to add in program

 Everest experience flight in Kathmandu

 Everest experience with Helicopter and land at Everest Base Camp